loadup/partner-api-examples/javascript/README.md

 This file uses the client to make a mutation, or a change to data, to submit a new schedule request.
 This will be the most common kind of order you'll make.

+*mutations/cancelScheduleRequest.js*
+This file uses the client to make a mutation to cancel an existing schedule request.
+Note this will only work if the customer hasn't scheduled with LoadUp.

 ## Usage

 To test out one of the queries, simply execute it via `node`